adjust/react-and-rockets/README.md

 1. You **MUST [clone this repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)** to a location of your choosing where you can work on your solution
 2. Write your solutions inside of the files contained in **`src/solutions`**, making sure the provided tests are green. **Please do not modify anything inside of `src/tests`**
 3. Push your solution to a **private repo** in your **personal Github account**
-4. When you are ready for us to take a look, please add `frontend-hiring-github-user` (GitHub user) as collaborator
+4. When you are ready for us to take a look, please add [adjust-frontend-hiring][adjust-frontend-hiring] (GitHub user) as collaborator

 ## Exercise